Peter Blachstein: Early life and education

-Politics in the crisis years
+Political career

+Weimar Republic

 While still at school he was a member of the German-Jewish Youth Association (" Deutsch-Jüdischen Jugendgemeinschaft " / DJJG) and of the German-Jewish Comradely Hikers League ("Kameraden, deutsch-jüdischer Wanderbund").
 In 1931/32 he led the Dresden region DJJG group.
 In 1928 he had joined the Young Socialists, and in 1929 became a member of the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD).
 As a student he financed his studies by working as a journalist.
 He was already writing for left of centre newspapers such as the Dresdner Volkszeitung, for Breslau's Sozialistische Arbeiterzeitung and for the young persons' newspaper, Junge Pioniere.
 His principal journalistic focus was on the arts and culture.

 The early 1930s were years of surging political tensions.
 The German-Jewish Hiker League was dissolved in Easter 1932 as a consequence of increasing tensions between right-wing nationalists and socialist member.
 Later that year Blackstein joined the "Free German-Jewish Youth" ("Freie Deutsch-Jüdischen Jugend") group, which was concerning itself with educating Jewish youngsters on the merits of socialist approaches and attitudes.
 The political tensions of the times were also reflected inside the Social Democratic Party (SPD).
 Towards the end of 1931 Max Seydewitz was one of several SPD members expelled from the party for breaches of party discipline.
 Those excluded responded by setting up the Socialist Workers' Party ("Sozialistische Arbeiterpartei Deutschlands" / SAPD).
 Seydewitz was a local man, and Blachstein reacted by switching from the SPD to the new SAPD.
 In Dresden he established a youth wing for the SAPD.
 He was also entrusted with what was termed, in the spirit of the time, Agitprop work in the Dresden area, and it was in this context that he set up a political cabaret group called "Die Nebelspalter" (loosely "The fog destroyers") which campaigned for the SAPD in the two general elections of 1932.
 (The SAPD was not very successful electorally, however.)
 Although the focus of his journalistic work remained on the arts, he was also writing in support of the fight against the introduction of military sports ("Wehrsport") and of voluntary labour service ("Freiwilliger Arbeitsdienst") which the government was promoting as a remedy against the very high levels of unemployment which accompanied the economic depression that had been triggered by the Wall Street Crash back in 1929.